reuse bow valley:

 If you would like to arrange a pickup or delivery, please reach out to check availability and schedule an appointment.
 Whenever possible, we kindly ask for approximately one week’s notice to help us coordinate scheduling smoothly.

-Be respectful and community-minded.
-The goal is to reuse materials and keep them out of the landfill.
+Please be respectful, honest, and community-minded.
+The goal of ReUse Bow Valley is to extend the life of usable materials, reduce waste, and help keep valuable resources out of the landfill.

 Why does the Bow Valley need this?